bobheadxi/bobheadxi.github.io/_posts/2020-06-21-docker-sidecar.md

 }
 ```

-Just like errors in libraries, exit codes are often up to the jurisdiction of the developer, and in this case Grafana does not give us a useful indication of whether a process has stopped because of an intentional `SIGINT`, or if a fatal error occured causing it to exit (and indicating that we should exit our controller).
+Just like errors in libraries, exit codes are often up to the jurisdiction of the developer, and in this case Grafana does not give us a useful indication of whether a process has stopped because of an intentional `SIGINT`, or if a fatal error occurred causing it to exit (and indicating that we should exit our controller).

 You can add some additional management (i.e. a thread-safe flag or channel to indicate that a shutdown has been triggered intentionally, and only exit on code 1 if this flag is not set), but the complexity of what is meant to be a simple wrapper will quickly ramp up.